 Schema Master is an FSMO role in Active Directory Domain Services (AD DS) responsible for making changes to the Active Directory schema.
 The schema stores descriptions of all Active Directory classes and attributes.
 The schema partition exists on all DCs, it is named “schema naming context” and is located in LDAP://cn=schema,cn=configuration,dc=<domain>.

-Domain administrators make changes to the AD schema quite rarely: for example, when you need to extend the schema using adprep/forestprep, upgrade the domain functional level, or install Exchange Server, Skype for Business Server, or other enterprise application that store object configuration and properties in AD.
+Domain administrators make changes to the AD schema quite rarely: for example, when you need to extend the schema using adprep/forestprep, perform AD schema update (upgrade the domain functional level), or install Exchange Server, Skype for Business Server, or other enterprise application that stores object configuration and properties in an Active Directory partition.

-Overview of Schema Master Role in the Active Directory Domain
+Overview of Schema Master Role in Active Directory Domain

-In the entire AD, there can be only one domain controller with the Schema Master role (it’s an enterprise-level FSMO role).
-Only this domain controller can make changes to the Active Directory schema (contains a writable schema partition).
+There can be only one domain controller with the Schema Master role in the AD forest (it’s an enterprise-level FSMO role).
+Only a domain controller that owns this role can make changes to the Active Directory schema (contains a read-write copy of schema partition).
 After updating the forest schema, the changes are replicated from the schema master server to other domain controllers in the AD forest.
 This role is necessary to prevent conflicting schema changes from two domain controller servers.

 The AD schema is a set of objects and their attributes used to store different data.
-On the screenshot below you can see the user class in the AD schema, that defines all the available attributes of the user account object (like employee ID, phone number, email address, SamAccountName and UserPrincipalName, etc.).
+In the screenshot below you can see the user class in the AD schema that defines all the available attributes of the user account object (like employee ID, phone number, email address, SamAccountName and UserPrincipalName, etc.).

 You can fill in all of these attributes for any domain user account.
-You can check which attributes are filled in for any domain user account and their values using the ADUC console or using ADSIEdit.msc tool.
+You can view the attributes for any domain user account and their values using the Active Directory snap-in (ADUC console) or the ADSIEdit.msc tool.
+All the tabs and information you see about the properties of any Active Directory object are AD schema.

 For example, you want to check the user attribute values for a built-in domain administrator account using the ADSIEdit.

 Open the adsiedit.msc console and connect to the Default naming context.
-In the AD hierarchy, find the user object and open its Properties.
+Find the user object in the AD hierarchy and open its Properties.